-The software does not properly handle when an input uses an alternate encoding that is valid for the control sphere to which the input is being sent.
+The product does not properly handle when an input uses an alternate encoding that is valid for the control sphere to which the input is being sent.

 This table shows the weaknesses and high level categories that are related to this weakness.
 These relationships are defined as ChildOf, ParentOf, MemberOf and give insight to similar items that may exist at higher and lower levels of abstraction.
 In addition, relationships such as PeerOf and CanAlsoBe are defined to show similar weaknesses that the user may want to explore.

 Relevant to the view "Research Concepts" (CWE-1000)

 Class - a weakness that is described in a very abstract fashion, typically independent of any specific language or technology.
 More specific than a Pillar Weakness, but more general than a Base Weakness.
 Class level weaknesses typically describe issues in terms of 1 or 2 of the following dimensions: behavior, property, and resource.

 that is still mostly independent of a resource or technology, but with sufficient details to provide specific methods for detection and prevention.
 Base level weaknesses typically describe issues in terms of 2 or 3 of the following dimensions: behavior, property, technology, language, and resource.

 The different Modes of Introduction provide information about how and when this weakness may be introduced.
 The Phase identifies a point in the life cycle at which introduction may occur, while the Note provides a typical scenario related to introduction during the given phase.

 This listing shows possible areas for which the given weakness could appear.
 These may be for specific named Languages, Operating Systems, Architectures, Paradigms, Technologies, or a class of such platforms.
 The platform is listed along with how frequently the given weakness appears for that instance.